 Faculty attitude toward distance education has been found to play a role in decisions to participate or not participate in distance education (Badu-Nyarko, 2006; Verduin & Clark, 1991).
 According to the literature, faculty with distance education experience tend to have a more positive attitude toward distance education (Moore, 2012; Lin, 2002; Allen, Seaman, Lederman, & Jaschik, 2009).
 However, faculty with no distance education experience may tend to have a more negative attitude toward distance education because of perceived inhibitors or barriers such as concerns about quality (e.g., courses, student,), concerns about time (e.g., workload), and concerns about technology and support (e.g., lack of adequate equipment to support distance education teaching, technical support, etc.) (Betts, 2014; Betts, 1998).
-According to research findings by Lloyd, Byrne and McCoy (2012) in "Perceived Barriers of Online Education," "faculty who had the least experience with online education perceived the barriers as greater than those who had the most experience with online education" (p.
-7).
-Furthermore, Lloyd, Byrne, and McCoy (2012) stated that the findings in their study "supports the effect of experience on resistance to online instruction" (p.
+According to research findings by Lloyd, Byrne and McCoy (2012) in "Perceived Barriers of Online Education," "faculty who had the least experience with online education perceived the barriers as greater than those who had the most experience with online education perceived the barriers as greater than those who had the most experience with online education in struction" (p.
 8).
 Faculty participation and retention is critical for meeting online and blended education enrollments today and in the future.
 Therefore, administrative leaders need to identify factors that motivate and inhibit faculty participation in online and blended education.